Codecademy/docs/content/plotly/concepts/express/terms/pie/pie.md

   - 'paths/computer-science'
 ---

-In Python, the **`pie()`** method from the Plotly library is used to create a pie chart, which visually represents data proportions.
+In Python, the **`.pie()`** method from the Plotly library is used to create a pie chart, which visually represents data proportions.
 This method helps transform data into an appealing visual format, making it easier for readers to understand the relationships between variables.

 ## Syntax